 When planning a building, it is necessary to understand how large the foundation should be and what kind of load it must carry in the future.
 This is crucial to prevent construction overload and destruction in the future.

-When talking about websites, it is always better to base your website on a scalable and reliable platform from the very beginning.
+When talking about website costs, it is always better to build your website on a scalable and reliable platform from the very beginning as it saves you money in the future.
 Adding some heavy pieces afterwards presents problems.
 You should understand whether or not a DIY builder allows everything you need.
 You might find out if WordPress or the CMS you choose provides the plugins you need in one year.

 But if you expect a very heavy load from users and content, you might like to consider some special platforms and custom solutions after all.